 In mid-August 1928 the land near Schertz was given to the United States government.
 The city of San Antonio raised the money for the land by passing an ordinance authorizing $500,000 in city notes, which were backed by delinquent taxes owed to the city.
 To keep taxpayers from holding a lien on the land, the Airport Company obtained loans from various area banks, which allowed the company to purchase the land and give it to the city.
 The city of San Antonio then paid off the company's note with the money received from the back taxes.
 Before and during the search for a new training field, a young first lieutenant named Harold Clark was busy designing his ideal "Air City" on the back of dispatch sheets while assigned as a dispatch officer at the Kelly Field motor pool.
-Before entering the Army, Lieutenant Clark had trained as an architect.
+Before entering the U S. Army, Lieutenant Clark had trained as an architect.
 When he learned that the new field was to be built, Clark took his drawings to General Lahm, who was so impressed with his designs that he had Clark detailed on special duty to his office so he could work full-time on developing his design.
 At the time, the Randolph Field project was the largest construction project undertaken by the United States Army Corps of Engineers since the Panama Canal.
-It took more than five years—from 1928 to 1933—to construct the 500-plus Spanish Renaissance-style buildings and the thirty miles of roadways.
+It took more than five years—from 1928 to 1933—to construct the 500-plus Spanish Colonial Revival-style buildings and the thirty miles of roadways.
 In the end, the buildings of the base were centered on the field, with the administration building providing the perfect centerpiece.
 The base streets were laid out concentrically, and the aircraft ramps and runways on the east, west, and south portions of the base formed a square perimeter around the circular layout of the field.
 After the site for the new field was selected, a committee decided to name the base after Capt.
 William Millican Randolph, a native Texan and a graduate of Texas A&M. The captain was killed on February 17, 1928, when his AT-4 crashed on takeoff from Gorman Field in Texas.
 Ironically, Captain Randolph had been a member of the committee assigned to select a name for the new airfield.

 On June 20, 1930, Randolph Field was formally dedicated as a crowd of more than 15,000 looked on.
-Mrs. William M. Randolph, escorted by General Lahm, raised the first flag over the base, and the ceremony concluded with 233 planes from four military installations (Brooks and Kelly fields, forts Crockett and Sill) conducting a flyby of the field in what had been advertised as "the largest assembly of aircraft in the world."
+Mrs. William M. Randolph, escorted by General Lahm, raised the first flag over the base, and the ceremony concluded with 233 planes from four military installations (Brooks and Kelly fields, Fort Crockett and Fort Sill) conducting a flyby of the field in what had been advertised as "the largest assembly of aircraft in the world."
 On November 2, 1931, the Air Corps Primary Flying School was officially established.
 Primary training continued at Randolph until 1939, when the mission was changed to basic pilot training.
 Cadet training continued until March 1943, when it was replaced with the Central Instructors School.
 For the next three years the mission at Randolph was training instructors for all three phases (basic, primary, and advanced) of the Air Corps' flying training program.
 During this time, the Central Instructors School managed to train 15,396 pilots as instructors.
 In April 1945 the Central Instructors School was replaced by the Army Air Force Pilot School, which specialized in transition training for B-29 bomber pilots, copilots, and engineers.
 From December 1945 to March 1948 primary and basic pilot training was conducted at Randolph.
 In March 1948 the primary pilot training program was deleted, and in August the 3510th Basic Pilot Training Wing became the host unit at Randolph.
 In September 1947 the Air Force had become a separate service; the term "Field" was dropped from Randolph, and Air Force Base was added in its place four months later, on January 13, 1948.

 In July 1957, Air Training Command moved to Randolph from Scott Air Force Base, Illinois.
 During 1959 the base saw its Seguin Auxiliary Field open and the School for Aviation Medicine end its twenty-eight-year tenure at Randolph when it was moved to Brooks Air Force Base.
 On May 1, 1972, the Twelfth Tactical Fighter Wing was redesignated the Twelfth Flying Training Wing and then activated at Randolph Air Force Base.
-Since that time, the wing has served as host for the following headquarters: Air Training Command, Air Force Military Personnel Center, Air Force Civilian Personnel Management Center, Air Force Recruiting Services, and the Air Force Management Engineering Agency, as well as more than twenty tenant organizations.
+Since that time, the wing has served as host for the following headquarters: Air Training Command (now Air Education and Training Command), Air Force Military Personnel Center, Air Force Civilian Personnel Management Center, Air Force Recruiting Services, and the Air Force Management Engineering Agency, as well as more than twenty tenant organizations.
 In the early 1990s more than 8,000 personnel, including more than 3,000 civilian workers, were employed at the base, which had an annual payroll of more than $277 million.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Timothy M. Brown, "RANDOLPH AIR FORCE BASE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qbr01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Timothy M. Brown, rev. by Lane Bourgeois, "RANDOLPH AIR FORCE BASE," accessed August 06, 2020, http://www.tshaonline.org/handbook/online/articles/qbr01.